00mjk/LaVaX-Overview/README.md

 - Support only as Visual Studio 2019 Project, there is NO CMAKE... it made for precise control, for single DLL library
 - It DOES NOT replace the regular Vulkan API in full, but is as similar as possible, which provides portability
 - Required Windows 10 SDK (10.0.19041.0 or higher) for compile that project
+- For maximal semantics, will **require** some extensions for correct usage

 ### Stages